vladigleba/vladigleba.github.io/source/_posts/2013-12-19-datamapper-an-alternative-to-active-record.markdown

 Naturally, I went to Google for advice.
 A few searches in and I realized that one ORM was showing up in my search results consistently&mdash;DataMapper.
 Since I had never used it before, I went over to the DataMapper website to [learn more](http://datamapper.org/why.html).
 It made some impressive promises, but nothing sold me more than the fact that I didn’t have to deal with migrations.
 While they are useful for large projects with multiple developers, they just seemed like a chore for my small Ruby script.

-Now having spent a few days working with it, I’d like to share how it compares to Active Record.
+Now having spent a few days working with it, I’d like to share how it compares with Active Record.

 # Setup